 At TSR Injury Law, we have been representing injured victims in Saint Paul and throughout Minnesota for over 20 years.
-During that time, we have obtained $300 million in compensation for our clients.
+During that time, we have obtained over $1 billion in compensation for our clients.
 We are dedicated to holding at-fault parties liable for negligent actions that cause others harm.

 Co-founder and managing partner Steve Terry has been chosen for the Super Lawyers list and received the Minnesota Award for Professional Excellence from the Minnesota State Bar Association.

 If you suffered injuries in a snowmobile accident because of another’s negligence, we invite you to contact one of our Saint Paul snowmobile accident attorneys for a free snowmobile accident consultation.
 If you have a valid case, there are no out-of-pocket costs to pay.
 If we represent you, we do not get paid unless you do.

 Call our firm today to learn more: (612) TSR-TIME